DolphDev/PSV/Documentation/Rows.md

     lambda row, **kw: row.sku + row.name

-The `row` argument, if not specified will be supplied with the row this formula is on.
+The `row` argument will be supplied with the row this formula is on.
 This can be specified differently in the `.formula` method.
 This is simply a default for common usecases.
-If you wish to send more than 1 row to the function (or any other kind of data) kwargs is supported.
+If you wish to send more than 1 row to the function (or any other kind of data) use `**kwargs`.

 for row in api.rows:
     row.formula('name', ex_formula, id=1)